 Next to treating injuries, replacing a vehicle is among the chief concerns following an auto accident.
 We rely so much on our transportation, whether it’s getting to work, picking the kids up from sports practice, or bringing home the groceries.
 The cost of purchasing a new vehicle has increased dramatically in recent years and most of us don’t have an extra $30,000 sitting in the bank.

 Knowing that insurance will cover the cost of a totaled car is a huge relief, but the average person doesn’t know much about the policy stipulations.
-Insurance is designed to help you through times of hardship, but all too often, policyholders have to hire legal advocates to represent their best interests in negotiating fair total loss settlements.
+Insurance is designed to help you through times of hardship, but all too often, policyholders have to hire a team of New York City personal injury lawyers to represent their best interests in negotiating fair total loss settlements.

 When Will Insurance Pay for A Total Loss?